-During the period, the Company commenced processes to update the 2015 Norasa Definitive Feasibility Study, National Instrument ("NI") 43-101 Technical Report ("DFS").
+The Company continued various processes to update the 2015 Norasa Definitive Feasibility Study, National Instrument ("NI") 43-101 Technical Report ("DFS").
 This work included review of mine design geotechnical parameters as to optimise pit shell designs.
-Value engineering reviews started on process plant designs as to further optimise capital cost and process efficiencies.
+Value engineering reviews started on process plant designs as to further optimize capital cost and process efficiencies.
 Trade-off studies commenced on economic evaluation of contractor mining vs owner mining.
-During the period, applications were filed with the Ministry of Mines of Namibia to renew the Namibplaas Exploration Licence as well as the application to convert the Exploration Licence into a 25-year Mining Licence.
+Previously, applications had been filed with the Ministry of Mines of Namibia to renew the Namibplaas Exploration Licence as well as the application to convert the Exploration Licence into a 25-year Mining Licence.

 The Company filed the DFS on March 18, 2015.
-Mineral Resources were reported at cut-off grades of 100ppm for Valencia and 140ppm U3O0 for Namibplaas with Measured, Indicated and Inferred Resources classified in accordance with the guidelines of National Instrument ("NI") 43-101 as listed in Table 1.
+Mineral Resources were reported at cut-off grades of 100ppm for Valencia and 140ppm U_3O_8 for Namibplaas with Measured, Indicated and Inferred Resources classified in accordance with the guidelines of National Instrument ("NI") 43-101 as listed in Table 1.